bltavares/documentation/README.md

 rake deploy
 ```

-This documentation is written o top of [Slate](https://github.com/tripit/slate).
+This documentation is written on top of [Slate](https://github.com/tripit/slate).